 Michael O’Brien established himself in the real estate business in Sioux Falls and he was able to help the Sanders-O’Brien family build a house over basement at 709 North Summit Avenue where it still stands today.

 In August 1923, granddaughters of Michael O’Brien, May Saunders, Sadie Sanders and grandson James T. Sanders came on a visit to Clarecastle from South Dakota, as part of a European trip.
 The Irish Civil War had just ended and it must have been an interesting time to visit Clare.
 The group visited the Church in Clarecastle and met the Parish Priest, Canon Peter Bourke.
-The visitors took photos in Killoo graveyard, in Bridge House and at the Lyon’s home in Barntick House.
+The visitors took photos in Killoo graveyard, in Bridge House and at the Lyon’s home (now Murphy’s) in Barntick House.

 On 22 August 2019, Bill Arnold travelled from Virginia to Clarecastle, bridging a 96-year gap in his relatives visit in 1923 and a 155-year gap when his ancestors left Killoo in 1864.
 Eric Shaw and Frank Barry showed Bill around Clarecastle and he visited his great-great-grandmother’s grave in Killoo.
 The highlight of the visit for Bill was when Yvonne & Gerry Casey invited him to visit his ancestral home.
 For Bill, to stand in the kitchen of the house that his people had left all those years ago was very emotional.

 Bill presented copies of the thirteen photographs taken in 1923 to Clarecastle Heritage.
-A sample below is of the Michael Lyons family at Barntick.